WakiMak/trentent.github.io-forked/_posts/2010-09-15-remotely-wake-computers-when-the-network-doesnt-pass-magic-packets.md

 </div>

 <div>
   CAC00855FT is on and on the same LAN as CAC00700ZZ.
-I&#8217;m on computer SERVER1 and the link between SERVER1 and CAC00700ZZ doesn&#8217;t allow the magic packet to traverse.
+I'm on computer SERVER1 and the link between SERVER1 and CAC00700ZZ doesn't allow the magic packet to traverse.
 To wake up CAC00700ZZ, I need to send a WoL packet from CAC00855FT.
-To do this I create a text file called &#8220;computer-list.txt&#8221; and put in:
+To do this I create a text file called "computer-list.txt" and put in:
 </div>

 <div>